dask/dask/docs/source/delayed-best-practices.rst

 Avoid calling delayed within delayed functions
 ----------------------------------------------

-Often if you are new to using Dask.delayed you place dask.delayed calls everywhere and hope for the best.
-While this may actually work it's usually slow and results in hard-to-understand solutions.
+Often, if you are new to using Dask delayed, you place ``dask.delayed`` calls everywhere and hope for the best.
+While this may actually work, it's usually slow and results in hard-to-understand solutions.

-Usually you never call dask.delayed within dask.delayed functions.
+Usually you never call ``dask.delayed`` within ``dask.delayed`` functions.

 **Don't**